Piyush-droid996/Cdac_Web_Assignment/README.md

   - Password field with validation and show/hide functionality.
 - **Client-Side Validation**:
   - Email field checks for empty input and correct format.
-  - Password field requires at least 6 characters.
+  The password field requires at least 6 characters.
 - **API Integration**:
   - A POST request is sent to an open API with the username/email and password.
   - Based on the response, appropriate messages (success or error) are shown.